The Heidelberg spiking datasets for the systematic evaluation of spiking neural networks: Introduction

-A standard benchmark for studies with a focus on modeling continuous low-dimensional dynamics with \gls{rsnn} is to reproduce the dynamics of classic nonlinear systems.
-One example is the two-dimensional van-der-Pol oscillator or the chaotic three-dimensional Lorenz system \citep{gilra_predicting_2017,nicola_supervised_2017, thalmeier_learning_2016}.
-However, low-dimensional dynamical systems may not be a good model for the processing of high-dimensional sensory data.

 Finally, some datasets for n-way classification were born out of practical engineering needs.
-The majority of these datasets are based on the output of neuromorphic sensors like, for instance, the \gls{dvs} \citep{lichtsteiner_128times128_2008} or the silicon cochlea \citep{anumula_feature_2018}.
-An early example of such a dataset is Neuromorphic MNIST \citep{orchard_converting_2015}, which was generated by a \gls{dvs} recording MNIST digits that were projected on a screen.
+The majority of these datasets are based on the output of neuromorphic sensors like, for instance, the \gls{dvs}~\cite{lichtsteiner_128times128_2008} or the silicon cochlea~\cite{anumula_feature_2018}.
+An early example of such a dataset is Neuromorphic MNIST~\cite{orchard_converting_2015}, which was generated by a \gls{dvs} recording MNIST digits that were projected on a screen.
 The digits were moved at certain intervals to elicit spiking responses in the \gls{dvs}.
 The task is to identify the corresponding digits from the elicited spikes.
 This benchmark has been used widely in the \gls{snn} community.
 However, being based on the MNIST dataset it is nearing saturation.
-The DASDIGITS dataset \citep{anumula_feature_2018} was created by processing the original TIDIGITS spoken digit dataset with a 64~channel silicon cochlea.
-Unfortunately, because TIDIGITS is under a proprietary license, the license requirements for the derived dataset are not entirely clear.
+The DASDIGITS dataset~\cite{anumula_feature_2018} was created by processing the TIDIGITS with a 64~channel silicon cochlea.
+Unfortunately, the license requirements for the derived dataset are not entirely clear as the TIDIGITS are released under a proprietary license.
 Moreover, because TIDIGITS contains sequences of spoken digits, the task goes beyond a straight-forward n-way classification problem and therefore is beyond the scope for many current \gls{snn} implementations.
-More recently, IBM has released the DVS128 Gesture Dataset \citep{amir_low_2017} under a Creative Commons license.
+More recently, IBM has released the DVS128 Gesture Dataset~\cite{amir_low_2017} under a Creative Commons license.
 The dataset consists of numerous \gls{dvs} recordings of 11~unique hand gestures performed by different persons under varying lighting conditions.
 The spikes in this dataset are provided as a continuous data stream, which makes extensive cutting and preprocessing necessary.
 Finally, the 128$\times$128 pixel size renders this dataset computationally expensive unless additional preprocessing steps such as downsampling are applied.